eliefaart/upholi/README.md

 | lib       | A rust crate that contains some types and functionality that 'server' and 'wasm' share.                                                                                                                              |                         |
 | wasm      | Web assembly that exposes a JS client that a frontend can use.
 The web assembly contains most of the business logic and takes care of all server interaction, encryption/decryption of data, processing photos, etc. | ```server```, ```lib``` |

+## Development status
+This project is a work in progress.
+It's basically feature-complete for the initial release and relatively usable, but I may still make breaking changes to the interface and data models until the application is released as v1.

 ## Encryption
 All files and data is end-to-end encrypted, with a few small exceptions.
 All encryption is done with AES using a 128-bit key.